maarten-pennings/6502/2emulation/README.md

 ## 5 Interrupt (IRQ)

 We should be able to generate an interrupt.
-The IRQ line on the board is pulled up, so if we add a wire and toch the GND signal, we should get a interrupt.
+The IRQ line on the board is pulled up, so if we add a wire and toch the GND signal, we should get an interrupt.

 > Intermezzo on interrupts